-“Towards an Ecopoetics of Food: The Capacities of Plants, Modern Agriculture, and Colonized Landscapes in Lorine Niedecker’s ‘New Goose’ Poems” will appear in Modernism/modernity in January, 2018.
+“Towards an Ecopoetics of Food: The Capacities of Plants, Modern Agriculture, and Colonized Landscapes in Lorine Niedecker’s ‘New Goose’ Poems” appeared in Modernism/modernity in January 2018.
 In this article, I analyze Niedecker’s short poems about food and farming from the 1930s and 40s in the context of Wisconsin’s agricultural, environmental, and colonial history.
 I draw on critical plant studies and food studies to show how Niedecker constructs multilayered linguistic and conceptual puns that depend on detailed knowledge of plants from asparagus to quack-grass and of agro-industrial practices from planting apple orchards to condensing milk.
 (See my Academia.edu profile for a longer abstract.)

 In “Hubris and Humility in Environmental Thought” (The Routledge Companion to the Environmental Humanities, 2017), I examine the concepts of hubris and humility that have structured much environmentalist thought from Stewart Brand and Wendell Berry’s debates about space colonies in the CoEvolution Quarterly in the 1970s to current arguments about conservation in the Anthropocene.
 Analyzing the Ecomodernist Manifesto and the Dark Mountain Project, I argue that hubris and humility, despite their inadequacies, remain urgent concepts for environmentalism.